lc8631058/Gait_Recognition_using_Deep_Learning/README.md

 Gait Energy Image (GEI) is one kind of gait featur representation, it has been proven to be one of the most simple gait representation and has the best recognition ability:

 ![alt text][image4]

+### Generation of different types of incomplete GEIs

+We want to build a network, which can transform different kind of incomplete GEI, whether it's composed of 1 frames or 10 frames of Gait silhouettes or different start frame, direct to complete GEI, whcih has almost one kind of shape for each subject:

+![alt text][image5]

 ## Getting Started